||Bless you, Scream Queens, wherever you are.

 Though they had many sizzling sisters, the core of Queendom came down to a trio of tasty tarts.
 There was the lithe and lovely Brinke Stevens, her delicate facial features, long straight hair and natural modest breasts giving her the appearance of a babe you might bump into at the nearby Barnes & Noble—assuming the local bibliophile loves to strip naked and wiggle her goodies at every conceivable opportunity.

 The blonde in the bunch was (and still is) Linnea Quigley.
 Coming across with a “tough chick” aura—and wild enough in real life to later become engaged to Screw publisher Al Goldstein—curvy Quigley had a butt that would make any apple green with envy.
-And anyone who saw her bare-ass moon dance in The Revenge Of The Dead knows uninhibited Linnea sure knew how to shake it.
+And anyone who saw her bare-ass moon dance in The Return of the Living Dead knows uninhibited Linnea sure knew how to shake it.

 But to me, the without-question Queen Of The Queens crown goes to Michelle Bauer (aka Michelle McLellan) who began her onscreen career as Pia Snow in XXX fare.
 I would gladly drink a boiling quart of her armpit sweat just for a sniff of where it emanated.
 Okay, that’s not true; nonetheless, visions of Michelle get the Manor heart pumping more than a double dose of Red Bull poured into a cup found at a meth lab.